bcgov/Mautic-Subscription-App/README.md

 Valid Redirect URI: https://[app-name]-[image-tag]-[target-namespace].[host-address]/* Web Origins: *
 ```
+Additionally, a role should be created with composite roles github-org-bcgov, github-org-bcgov-c, github-org-bcdevops, idir-user.

 Now argo should be set up to run the workflows.
 #### Build and Deploy